CURRENT MORTGAGE RATES

 A common problem when obtaining a home loan is miscommunication.
 Make sure that you discuss the specifics of your loan request with your lender through email if possible and keep your email history.
 Your earnings, employment history, credit scores, verified assets for down payment, closing cost figures and information about the property – these are all critical details.
 You must be honest in all details, and so must your lender.
 If there are issues your email history could be vital and help resolve the problem.

 Confirm your loan program, interest rate, rate lock-in period, closing costs and other details in writing.
 Underwriting standards have tightened in recent years and vary with each lender.
 More regulations and disclosures have impacted the process.
-Allow 45-60 days from loan application to loan closing.
+Allow 30-45 days from loan application to loan closing.
 If someone quotes you 2 weeks to process and close your loan, they may be over-promising.
 Proceed with caution.
-Carefully review your Loan Estimate and Closing Disclosure – as these are key documents.
+Carefully review your Mortgage Loan Disclosure Statement and Closing Disclosure – as these are key documents.

-Verify that your lender can meet your contract financing contingencies and closing date.
+Verify that your lender can meet your financing contingencies and closing date.
 If you need a 96.5% FHA loan (3.5% down) and you need to close in 40 days, but the lender does not offer FHA loans and requires 60 days to close, that’s a problem.
 If you’re buying a home from a builder and you need a 180-day rate lock-in (to protect current low rates during construction) then you’ll need a lender that offers extended rate lock programs.
-The lender must meet terms & timelines stated in your contract.

 Avoid loans with a Demand Feature.
 This means the loan will come due or mature at some future date.
 These programs are often called "balloon mortgages".
 While balloon mortgages are taboo under the Dodd-Frank Financial Reform Bill and QM (Qualified Mortgage) guidelines for owner-occupied homes, some small banks offer these products as "Portfolio Loans", not subject to all federal guides.
 Don’t accept a balloon mortgage unless you have the cash to pay off the loan.